 Do not comply with the requirements of 451.07.

+Provide dowels at transverse contraction joints in mainline pavement, ramps, acceleration/deceleration lanes, or collector/distributor lanes.
+Dowels for contraction joints in concrete shoulders on mainline pavement, ramps, acceleration/deceleration lanes, or collector/distributor lanes are not required unless the contraction joint is located within 500 feet (150 m) of a pressure relief joint.

+Do not place construction joints within 6 feet (1.8 m) of another parallel joint.

 Modify the curing membrane application rate specified in 451.10 to 200 square feet per gallon (5 m2/L) of treated pavement surface.

 Produce a final surface with a uniform, gritty, longitudinal, or transverse texture using a broom drag in either direction.